InitialDLab/AIPro/README.md

     - An example can be found at `examples/sentiment-analysis/config-rawfile.yml`
 4. Install all the Python requirements specific to your models, data sources and storage methods within the same virtual environment that was created in step 2.
 	- Example: `source venv/bin/activate && pip install -r examples/sentiment-analysis/requirements.txt`.
-	- The directory `venv` resides in the `Compass/` folder contains all the python dependency packages.
+	- The directory `venv` resides in the `AIPro/` folder contains all the python dependency packages.
-5. To run Compass
+5. To run AI Pro
     - Make sure you are in the same virtual environment.
     - `python main.py -c config-file`, where config-file is the location of the config file you created in step 3.
 6. To stop
     - ctrl+c or SIGKILL
-	- By default, each Compass instance will run indefinitely until stopped with a keyboard interrupt or SIGKILL.
+	- By default, each AI Pro instance will run indefinitely until stopped with a keyboard interrupt or SIGKILL.

 ## [Config file setup](#config-file-setup)